2015 Holly Springs–Ashland tornado: Meteorological synopsis

 On December 23, the Storm Prediction Center discussed the probabilities for severe weather to materialize in the Mississippi Valley, encompassing regions in northern Louisiana, eastern Arkansas, northwestern Mississippi, western Tennessee, the Missouri Bootheel, and extreme southwestern Kentucky.
 A cold front ejecting from the Texas Panhandle and a warm front coming from the lower Ohio River valley, intersected by a stationary front placed over western Kansas, led to the creation of a triple point over northwestern Missouri.
 This set up the environment for an atmosphere conductive to severe weather.
 As the evening progressed, further certainty arose for the possibility for an outbreak, as Convective Available Potential Energy values of around 1,000–2,000 J/kg and effective wind shear were present for the aforementioned areas of the upper Mississippi Valley.
 Daylight heating in these areas gave way for effective buoyancy in the area, further improving the conditions for supercells and to develop.
 Given the favorable parameters, the SPC, alongside its Convective outlook, introduced a 15% hatched area for tornadoes, indicating the probability for a few strong tornadoes to occur, as discrete supercell thunderstorms were expected to develop in the area.
 As such, the SPC issued a PDS tornado watch, the first of multiple tornado watches that day, for northern Louisiana, western Arkansas, northwestern Mississippi, and western Tennessee, highlighting the elevated threat for strong tornadoes in the area.
 At 2000 UTC, the SPC introduced an increased area for the concern of strong tornadoes, extending the existent area to reach central Tennessee, northwestern Alabama, and central portions of Kentucky.

 Tornado summary

 Tate and Marshall Counties

-The tornado touched down north of Tyro near Pearl Smith Road in Tate County.
-Minor roof damage was reported in Tyro before the tornado exited Tate County and entered Marshall County.
+The tornado touched down north of Tyro near Pearl Smith Road in Tate County, inflicting minor roof damage before the tornado entered Marshall County.
 The tornado did $5,000 in damages in Tate County with no casualties.